daguar/twilio-voice-transcription-tryout/README.md

 - Now you're ready to roll!
 Call your phone number, leave a message when prompted, hang up, and load up the app URL in your browser.
 After a few seconds (depending on length) the transcribed message should appear.

+License
+---
+BSD License (see LICENSE.md for details)